Nirma/blog/Notes/PragmaticProgrammer/Pragmatic_Programmer_greatest_hits.md

  # Chapters 8 &amp; 9 (There is a lot of overlap, it would be smoother to combine them here.)

  > "I’ve never met a human being who would want to read 17,000 pages of documentation, and if there was, I’d kill him to get him out of the gene pool.
- >     - Joseph  Costello, President of Cadence"
+ >     - Joseph  Costello, President of Cadence

  ### Agile is not a noun, it is how you do things